Delaware Photographic Society

 ASSIGNED SUBJECTS

 A list of Assigned Subjects is published in “The Reflector” and on the DPS website.
 Assigned subject competitions are conducted in all classes.
-All images that are to be entered in the Assigned Subject category for the 2022-2023 DPS year must have been captured after September 1, 2021.
+All images that are to be entered in the Assigned Subject category for the 2025-2026 DPS year must have been captured after September 1, 2024.
+The date of original image capture must appear in the EXIF data for the submitted images.
+The judging panel for any monthly competition will have the final determination as to whether or not an image fits the assigned subject.

 CREATIVE